 The participating artists (Greg Anderson, Jana Winderen, Minoru Sato, Jimena Sarno, Bethan Kellough, Tom Recchion, JG Thirlwell, Alba Triana, Jónsi, Lawrence English, Yan Jun, and Richard Chartier) were chosen by CM von Hausswolff and Robert Crouch, director of Fulcrum arts.
 All but one of the artists have a connection with the Pacific Ocean – most of them live on the US west coast, and others are based in Australia, China and Japan.
 Then, It is up to the invited artists to figure out as they’re the ones who equalise their contribution down to the specific frequency range given to them.

-Lawrence English, one of the participant artists and probably well known to our readers, shares that this iteration is particularly special as it resonates so strongly with the ocean, gravity, currents and waves themes.
-From a conceptual standpoint, what I think is so powerful about this work as a metaphor for concerns around marine degradation is it speaks to a kind of stratification of the environment.
+Lawrence English, one of the participant artists and probably well-known to our readers, shares that this iteration is particularly special as it resonates so strongly with the ocean, gravity, currents and waves themes.
+From a conceptual standpoint, I think this work is so powerful as a metaphor for concerns around marine degradation because it speaks to a kind of stratification of the environment.
 Each layer in freq_wave is bounded by a high and low point.
 This perhaps describes how most of us think about the ocean – as a single layer or environment.
-The ocean is not singular, though, but many different environments co-exist in that aquatic atmosphere.
+The ocean is not singular, but many different environments co-exist in that aquatic atmosphere.
 When all the sound elements are combined in Freq_Wave, all of the frequencies are present, and at that moment, the complexity of that oceanic environment is spoken to.
 I think it’s a wonderfully poetic expression of this idea and also a perfect reflection of Fulcrum Art’s festival, which seeks to map out the interface between science and art.

 One last reflection of the long-term project was that it draws attention to the crucial issue of the environmental crisis caused by the Anthropocene.
 How do you see the project’s future development?
 And what is the exceptionality of such initiatives at the intersection of art, culture and science when it comes to addressing problems of climate change and building people’s empathy for the natural world?
 We asked CM von Hausswolff.

-CM von Hausswolff continued I also hope to create installations that contain the other elements – Fire, Air, Earth …. in order to also involve air pollution, problems with the ozone, increasing man-made forest fires, brutal agriculture and deforestation etc. It’s easy, nowadays, to just give up as the end of civilisation, as we know it, comes nearer, but human beings are a strange animal that, even if it massively kills other species and life forms (including him/her-self), we also have a gene that wants to live in harmony … I don’t want to give up that idea.
+CM von Hausswolff continued I also hope to create installations that contain the other elements – Fire, Air, Earth …. in order also to involve air pollution, problems with the ozone, increasing man-made forest fires, brutal agriculture and deforestation etc. It’s easy, nowadays, to just give up as the end of civilisation, as we know it, comes nearer.
+Still, human beings are strange animal that, even if it massively kills other species and life forms (including him/her-self), we also have a gene that wants to live in harmony … I don’t want to give up that idea.